Niccolò Antonelli

-Niccolò Antonelli (born 23 February 1996) is an Italian Grand Prix motorcycle racer who currently competes in the 2025 Supersport World Championship for VFT Racing.
+Niccolò Antonelli (born 23 February 1996) is an Italian Grand Prix motorcycle racer who last competed in the 2025 Supersport World Championship for VFT Racing.
 He was the 2011 Italian 125GP champion.

 Antonelli is not related to both fellow motorcycle racer Andrea Antonelli and the similarly-named Formula One driver Kimi Antonelli.

 Career

 Junior career

-In 2010, Antonelli competed in the 2010 Red Bull MotoGP Rookies Cup, finishing 8th overall with 56 points.
+In 2010, Antonelli competed in the 2010 Red Bull MotoGP Rookies Cup, finishing eighth overall with 56 points.
 He scored points in all rounds except the first race in Germany.
 In 2011, then-15-year-old Antonelli became the Italian 125GP champion.

 Moto3 World Championship

 San Carlo Gresini Moto3 (2012)

 The debut season for Antonelli in Grand Prix racing came in 2012, riding for the San Carlo Gresini Racing team.
 He showed pace and some consistency straight away, with two fourth place finishes in France and Germany as his best results of the year.
 Antonelli finished his rookie season 14th in the championship with 77 points.